Harriet Tubman School

 Harriet Tubman School was a segregated public school in Columbia, Maryland, operating from 1949 to 1965.
 It was part of Howard County Public School System.
+The building has been repurposed as the Harriet Tubman Cultural Center.

 History

 Harriet Tubman School was the last operating segregated school in the Howard County Public School System.
 The historic building has been re-purposed for use by the school system for maintenance offices.